How to look for records of... Army regiments

 What do I need to know before I start?

-Regiments are likely to have changed their identities and merged with other regiments throughout their history.
-Due to name changes and amalgamations, it can sometimes be complicated to trace a regiment and its records.
+Many regiments have changed their identities, some merging with other regiments, over the course of their history.
+These name changes and amalgamations mean it can sometimes be complicated tracing a regiment and its records.

 Local archives and regimental museums hold a wealth of information on specific army regiments.
 You can find the correct repository through the Find an archive database.